How to apply multiple fonts to a single cell in Excel using XlsIO

 Using excelEngine As ExcelEngine = New ExcelEngine() 'Instantiate the Excel application object Dim application As IApplication = excelEngine.Excel 'Create a new Excel workbook Dim workbook As IWorkbook = application.Workbooks.Create(1) 'Get the first worksheet in the workbook into IWorksheet Dim worksheet As IWorksheet = workbook.Worksheets(0) 'Get a cell in worksheet into IRange and assign text to it Dim range As IRange = worksheet.Range("A1") range.Text = "Employee Report" range.AutofitColumns() 'Initialize RichText for the cell Dim richText As IRichTextString = range.RichText 'Create and set a new font Dim blueFont As IFont = workbook.CreateFont() blueFont.Italic = True blueFont.RGBColor = Color.Blue richText.SetFont(0, 7, blueFont) 'Create and set another new font Dim redFont As IFont = workbook.CreateFont() redFont.Bold = True redFont.RGBColor = Color.Red richText.SetFont(9, 14, redFont) 'Save the Excel workbook workbook.SaveAs("Output.xlsx") End Using

-A complete working sample to set rich text to single cell in worksheet can be downloaded from Set-RichText.zip.
+A complete working sample to set rich text to a single cell in a worksheet can be downloaded from Set-RichText.zip.

 By executing the program, you will get the output Excel document as follows.